isomerpages/iras-taxacademy/_structured-tax-training/terms-and-conditions.md

 1.1 Participants may apply for the course online.

-1.2 All applications for Level I and II courses are subject to confirmation.
+1.2 All applications for Level 1 and 2 courses are subject to confirmation.
 Successful applicants will receive an email at least 1 week before the commencement of the course.

-1.3 All applications for Level III courses are subject to shortlisting.
+1.3 All applications for Level 3 courses are subject to shortlisting.
 For full programme registration, participants will be notified of their application outcome 1 month before the commencement of the course.
 For modular registration, participants will be notified approximately 2 to 3 weeks before the commencement of the module.

 **2. Attendance**